mintproject/dame_cli/docs/usage.md

 ## Browse and search a Model Configuration

-To explore the models in MINT Model Catalog.
-You can go to the website [https://models.mint.isi.edu/](https://models.mint.isi.edu) or type:
+To explore a list of available models and their metadata, you can go to the website [https://models.mint.isi.edu/](https://models.mint.isi.edu) or type:

 ```bash
 $ dame browse
 ```

-Select the [Model Configuration](https://mintproject.readthedocs.io/en/latest/modelcatalog/#model-configuration) or the [Model Configuration Setup](https://mintproject.readthedocs.io/en/latest/modelcatalog/#model-configuration-setup) to run
+and select the [model configuration](https://mintproject.readthedocs.io/en/latest/modelcatalog/#model-configuration) or the [model configuration setup](https://mintproject.readthedocs.io/en/latest/modelcatalog/#model-configuration-setup) you would like to run.

 ## Run a Model Configuration